andrewbaay/andrewbaay.github.io/content/posts/obm-part1/index.md

 The light shape not only affects the specular reflections, but also the volumetric lighting that the light emits as well.

+This is especially useful on indoor-outdoor transitions, large LCD Screen lighting, flourescent bulbs, and other real life light sources that arent point emitters.

 ### Volumetric Lighting

 {{< gallery match="images9/*" sortOrder="desc" rowHeight="100" margins="5"